semeraro/Mat2Py/README.md

 ## Modules

-1. COVID2DataFrame - Python objects that read the output of a Matlab epidemiology code from the Meyers Lab at University of Texas.
+1. Epidem - Python objects that read the output of a Matlab epidemiology code from the Meyers Lab at University of Texas.